Arkhady/google-homepage/README.md

 <h1 align="center">Welcome to Google Homepage 👋</h1>

-A simple recreation of the Google Homepage using HTML and CSS
+A simple recreation of the Google Homepage using HTML and CSS for the Odin Project HTML/CSS Project.

 ## Author